 Contributed by Maine Historical Society

 This object was found at Harlow's Point along the shoreline of Lake Auburn in 1881.
-Fill material was added to reconstruct its original shape ad "tripod legs" added to display the pot.
+Fill material was added to reconstruct its original shape, and "tripod legs" added for display.

 The potter who made the piece pressed tools into the wet clay to make a distinctive, decorative pattern, a double row of a curved, dotted line that zigzags around the body of the pot.

 It was made in the Ceramic Period that began some 2700 years ago.

 - Title: Reconstructed ceramic pot, ca. 700 BCE

 - Location: Auburn, Androscoggin County, ME

 - Dimensions: 23 cm x 23 cm

 Standardized Subject Headings